stevejay/because-npm-api/README.md

 ## TODO

-- Include popularity measure in node object.
 - Delete tweet support
   - use script to remove id from edge edgeCommentIds array, if supported by search host
   - remove edgeComment

-### Search Changes

-- Searching for 'form' does not return 'formik', since the fuzziness distance is slightly more than that used for the search

 ### GraphQL changes